NunoLealF/Serra/README.md

 ## Build process

 > [!IMPORTANT]
-> You will need to do this on Linux.
+> You'll need to do this on Linux (or an environment like WSL); other operating systems aren't supported.

 In order to build Serra, you will need the following tools:

-- Assemblers and (cross) compilers
-- - > [!CAUTION]
-- - > This project uses the C23 standard, which is fairly new, so *please* make sure you're using the latest version.
+> This project uses the C23 standard, which is fairly new, so *please* make sure you're using the latest version.

+- **Assemblers and (cross) compilers**
 - - `nasm`, or any other compatible **x86** assembler;
 - - `i686-elf-gcc`, or any other **x86 native ELF** compiler;
 - - - This will be used to build `Boot/Legacy`, and ***must** have partial C23 support (GCC 13+, Clang 16+)*.